 Ethereum Sharding Roadmap

 One of the key questions regarding sharding in Ethereum points to its availability.
-As of now, one should believe that sharding will become live in 2023, according to the claims of Ethereum itself.
+As of now, one should believe that sharding will become life in 2023, according to the claims of Ethereum itself.
 On the other hand, plans for sharding have been evolving continuously to adapt to scaling approaches with more efficiency.

-For example, danksharding serves as an alternative approach to sharding by avoiding the shard chains and choosing shard blobs for splitting the data.
+For example, dank sharding serves as an alternative approach to sharding by avoiding the shard chains and choosing shard blobs for splitting the data.
 In addition, it could also facilitate data availability sampling to confirm the availability of all data.
 In addition, the concept of sharding would also accompany many other unplanned developments in the future.
 For now, the only suggested impression about the availability of sharding presents two distinct stages.

 Start learning about second-most-popular blockchain network, Ethereum with World’s first Ethereum Skill Path with quality resources tailored by industry experts Now!

 The focus of the first phase of rolling out sharding would revolve around data availability.
-A review of answers to “what is sharding in Ethereum?” suggests the need to reflect on the roadmap for sharding.
+A review of answers to “What is sharding in Ethereum?” suggests the need to reflect on the roadmap for sharding.
 In the first stage of rolling out shard chains, they would work for adding data to the network.
 The first shard chains would not handle smart contracts or related transactions.
 On the contrary, they would offer substantial improvements in transactions per second with the support of rollups.

 Rollups are one of the popular examples of layer 2 technologies.
 Interestingly, rollups can offer formidable support for Ethereum blockchain sharding with bundles of transactions.
 Rollups can help in bundling or rolling up transactions in a single off-chain transaction, followed by the development of cryptographic proof.
 The cryptographic proof of off-chain transactions is submitted to the main chain and reduces the data required for different transactions.
 The power of data availability with shards combined with rollups could help in achieving around 100,000 transactions per second.